 Gluten Free at School

-Sending a child to school for the first time can be a tough transition for anyone (first time parent or child), but when the child has celiac disease it is significantly more complicated.
+Sending a child to school for the first time can be a tough transition for anyone (first time parent or child), but when the child has celiac disease and must be gluten free at school it is significantly more complicated.
 Parents can control the environment at home to make sure that their child is not exposed to gluten, but that is much harder to do when they are at school.
 This is especially true because schools often don’t understand what celiac disease is, and neither do preschool children.

 In this section of the website, we will share tips and provide handouts that you can give to your gluten free child’s teachers or school nurse to make life easier for everyone.
 The reality is that mistakes will happen, and another toddler’s gold fish cracker crumbs will likely come in contact with your child at some point, but arming yourself with these tips, educating the school, and creating a line of open and regular communication with the school should help reduce these occurrences.